 This post may contain affiliate links.
 Please read our disclosure policy.

-This Slow Cooker Spaghetti Bolognese is rich, rustic, and unbelievably easy to make.
-The sauce simmers low and slow, developing deep flavor that clings beautifully to pasta, zucchini noodles, or any vegetables you love.
-It’s comfort food made simpler.
+This Slow Cooker Spaghetti Bolognese is rustic and unbelievably easy to make.
+The sauce simmers low and slow, developing a deep flavor that clings beautifully to pasta, zucchini noodles, or any vegetables you love.
+Browning the meat first is the key step that builds flavor fast and makes all the difference.
+It’s comfort food made easier.

 Why This Slow Cooker Spaghetti Bolognese Works